StaticallyTypedRice/PodcastDownloader/README.md

 The executables can be found in the `dist` folder.

+Optionally, if you want to use UPX, download it from https://upx.github.io/ and extract it to the `upx` folder, such that the UPX executable is in the folder root.

 You can also build the project manually using PyInstaller using whatever arguments you like:

     cd src